quanqinle/quanqinle.github.io/source/_posts/en/2021-02-07-use-easyexcel-to-read-excel.md

 }
 ```

-## 2. Custom data row listener class `DemoDataListener.java`, parsing data line by line
+## 2. Custom data row listener class `DemoDataListener.java`, parsing data row by row

-If you need the parsing results, you can receive them by passing them as arguments to the constructor as follows.
+If you need the parsed results, you can receive them by passing them as arguments to the constructor as follows.
-If you want to finish saving something into the DB in this listener class, please see the official example `DemoDataListener.java`。
+If you want to save something into the DB in this listener class, please see the official example `DemoDataListener.java`
 ```java
 public class DemoDataListener extends AnalysisEventListener<DemoBizExcelRow> {